| Safe Haskell | None |

 defaultDBRetries :: Int Source #

-The default number of retries to use in withConnectionRetry
+The default number of retries to use in withConnectionRetry.
+Set to 20.

 runDBWithProgramInfo :: ProgramInfo -> ReaderT DatabaseConfig IO a -> IO a Source #